KingImereda/ABC-Telecom-Churn-Analysis-Retention-Project/README.md

 - Select file from your local machine
 - Click upload

-## Add  lakehouse to your  Synapse Data Engineering Notebook
+## Add created lakehouse to each of the spark Notebook to be used on this project.
 - In Synapse Data Engineer persona, to your  top-right click 'Notebook'
 - In Notebook environment,On the left, click "Add Lakehouse" button.- This help in accessing the different tables and files that reside in the Lakehouse  directly from the Notebook.
 - Choose "Existing Lakehouse".